jayakaranp2005/Formula_1_Race_Predictor/README.md

 ## Notes

-- Keep large raw data and sensitive files out of git (use `.gitignore`).
+- Handle large raw data and sensitive files properly.
-- Pin package versions in `requirements.txt` for reproducibility.
-- Add a LICENSE file to declare project license.
 - Check each script for CLI arguments or config options at the top of the file and adapt file paths accordingly.

+  ## Thank me later :)